Light-Wizzard/WeBook/README.md

 but plan to get a Windows and Mac VPS account, so I can have downloadable Application packages for the following Operations Systems (OS).

-Current Support:
+Current Supported OS:

 * Windows
 * Android
 * Web Application

-Future Support:
+Future Support OS:

 * Mac (Need VPS account)
 * iOS (Need VPS account)
 * Web Application

-Waiting for Support in Visual Studio for Linux
+Waiting for Support in Visual Studio for Linux OS and PI

 * Linux
 * Raspberry PI
 * Web Application

+This project will use another one of my GitHub projects called [The Stone Crystal Wizard](https://github.com/Light-Wizzard/The-Stone-Crystal-Wizard), to demo this project, by using the Data from this project, so show off this project, as such, I will use this Applicatoin to write that story.

 # Functionality